Lihe97/Leetcode-Training/README.md

 # Leetcode-Training
-This is the code of the leetcode I made
+This is the code of the leetcode I made.

+To be a coder.